marqo-ai/marqo/CONTRIBUTING.md

 - Run unit tests and ensure they all pass (read the testing section below for more details)
 - Generate a pull request to the `mainline` branch.
 These will be reviewed before merging
 - After merging to `mainline`, please delete the branch with the pull request
 - A Github integration pipeline will run.
-After all tests pass, build the docker image for `linux/arm64` and `linux/amd64`, pushing it to the
+After all tests pass, build a multiplatform docker image for the `linux/arm64` and `linux/amd64` platforms, pushing it to the
 `marqoai/marqo` repository.
 Make sure it is tagged with the version number (`marqoai/marqo:0.1.5`)
 - For releases, please record changes in  `RELEASE.md`.
 Then create a [github release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)